A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Introduction

 \item We have validated the predictive capabilities of the PINN (PINN without gradient damage) for various defect configurations using baseline solutions obtained from FEM with gradient damage.
 The proposed modeling framework and neural network architecture should motivate PINNs without gradient damage to model damage and fracture in a wide range of materials.

 \item The PINN as a fracture modeling method is evaluated through systematic variations in key parameters.
 The PINN crack path predictions are approximately insensitive to the distribution of collocation points.
-We also show that relatively computationally inexpensive one-time step PINN solutions provide reasonably accurate crack paths.
+We also show that relatively computationally inexpensive one-time step PINN solutions provide reasonably accurate crack paths for rate-independent materials under monotonic loading.

 \end{enumerate}